dxw/whippet-theme-template/README.md

 This theme is not finished yet.
 We'd love it if you want to have a play and give us your thoughts - and pull requests gratefully received.
 But probably best to tread carefully.

+## iguana

+This theme template makes use of [iguana](https://github.com/dxw/iguana) for dependency injection and auto-registration, [iguana-theme](https://github.com/dxw/iguana-theme) for helper functions, and [iguana-extras](https://github.com/dxw/iguana-extras) for other little modules.

 ## Code layout

 - `app/`